Starting a Non-Profit in the UK

 Types of Organization

 The Hackspace Foundation is a membership association — the company is controlled and run by its members.
-The easiest way to set one of these up is to start an unincorporated association, which is basically just a group of people who have registered a business name, with which you can create a bank account.
-This is the easiest way to go about creating an organizational structure (and One Click Orgs is making it even easier), but unincorporated associations can’t enter into contracts, and therefore can’t sign a lease or get a loan.
+The simplest way to set one of these up is to start an unincorporated association, which is just a group of people who have joined together under a constitution, with which you can create a bank account.
+Our friends at One Click Orgs make it really easy to create an unincorporated association.

-In order to be able to do that, you need an actual legal structure — a limited company.
+So, ideally you need an actual legal structure — a limited company.
 There are two types of private limited company: Limited by Share Capital and Limited by Guarantee.
 Limited by Share Capital is the structure most profit-making companies have.
 Companies Limited by Guarantee (CLG) are the other option, and that’s what we used with the Hackspace Foundation.
 Most non-profit companies, including charities, are CLGs.
 Instead of having shareholders, a CLG has members, all of whom are liable to contribute a nominal amount (£5 in our case) if the company goes under.

 In addition to incorporating as a CLG, there are certain other actions that can be taken to make sure people won’t profit from a company.
 Doing this will not only reassure prospective members, but may also help with grants and taxes.